Using iPerf for Testing vSAN Network Performance

 Resolution

-• Looking in this folder you may see multiple copies of the iperf application.
-Either way there seems to be a permissions issue of some form with running this command directly so make a copy of the iperf program by running the following command
+Looking in this folder, you may see multiple copies of the iperf application.
+It may be named iperf3 or iperf, depending on the version.
+Versions of ESXi prior to 7.0u3 prevented running this command directly and it was necessary to make a copy of the iperf program by running the following command:

 esxcli network firewall set --enabled false